dpankros/uiuc_cs513_project/part_1.md

 > S4: Data quality checking: is `D’` really “cleaner” than D?
 Develop test examples / demos

-We actually want to determine two things about a new dataset `D'`:
+We aim to determine two things about a new dataset `D'`:

 1. Is it a dataset that still represents `D` accurately?
 2. Is it really cleaner than `D`?

 While we plan to use OpenRefine to clean the data, we plan to use the features of a SQL database (primarily SQLite) to test for these two features.

 To determine (1), we plan to attempt to normalize the data and enforce a SQL schema.
 We can use views to represent a version of the data matching the original dataset.
 If we can do so with minimal or no errors in the import process, we expect features of the database like referential integrity and strict data typing will ensure the dataset still represents `D` accurately.

 We expect these features to also contribute to ensuring (2), but we also aim to develop a suite of database queries -- primarily those that join across more than 2 tables -- and acceptance criteria for the various results of each query.

 Example test cases:

 - For tables from the original dataset that purport to include the number of pages, dishes, etc (the "Original Number"), is the Original Number accurate?
-If so, can a query be constructed for the cleaned dataset that returns the same value as the Original Number.
+  - If so, can a query be constructed for the cleaned dataset that returns the same value as the Original Number?
 - Are all foreign key violations resolved? (i.e. For all cases, are there primary keys in the foreign table corresponding to the foreign key?)
--

 > S5: Document and quantify change (e.g. columns and cells changed, IC violations detected: before vs after, etc.)

 OpenRefine will give detailed provenance for all the cleaning operations we perform, and both the SQL import process and our acceptance-test suite of queries will give us a detailed, standard outline of IC violations etc...